 3. Generates Financial Resources:

-Insurance generate funds by collecting premium.
-These funds are invested in government securities and stock.
+Funds collected through insurance premium are invested in government securities and stock.
 These funds are gainfully employed in industrial development of a country for generating more funds and utilized for the economic development of the country.
 Employment opportunities are increased by big investments leading to capital formation.

 4. Promotes economic growth: